Fabric Greeting Cards

 NOTE: you will need a sewing machine needle specifically for sewing your cards as the card will blunt the needle.

-Step 1: Cut your fabric
+Cut out your fabric pieces

 Cut your scraps of fabric into whatever strips you like.
 You can lay them out onto the card to get an idea of your design.
+If you want other shapes to add simply cut those out too.

-Step 2: Sew fabric to card
+Sew your fabric to the card

 Take your first 2 strips and lay them onto the card where you want them to be.
 Ensure that you are sewing them onto the front of the card!
 Make sure they overlap so that one row of stitching will secure both.
 Then sew along the overlap from the fold of the card to the outer edge.
 Make sure you backstitch at the beginning and the end of the stitching to secure it.
-Do not worry about the excess fabric.
-You will trim it at the end of the stitching.
+Do not worry about the excess fabric as you will trim it at the end of the stitching.
 I used a zig-zag stitch but you can use any stitch you like, perhaps a fancy embroidery stitch if your machine can do that!

 Repeat this procedure all the way up the card until it is covered.
 Make sure each strip overlaps the last one and that you secure your stitching.